What The Nest offers, how participation works, who it is for, how support links to real-life outcomes, and how to get started.

 Sessions at The Nest happen alongside others who share similar interests.
 That is why you may see several team members working together in the space at the same time.
 People come with different access needs, and the environment is shaped so connection and participation can happen more naturally between people who actually share something in common.

-The Nest supports communication, participation, confidence, self-management, connection and sustainable engagement through neuro-affirming, interest-led and identity-safe support environments.
+The Nest supports communication, participation, confidence, self-management, feeling safe, self-advocacy, connection, independence and sustainable engagement through neuroaffirming, interest-led and identity-safe support environments.

-The Nest is a neuro-affirming, LGBTIQA+ affirming and identity-safe space.
+The Nest is a neuroaffirming, LGBTIQA+ affirming and identity-safe space.
 It is not a general community program that accommodates difference on paper.
-It is a place built around neurodivergent access needs, sensory safety, sustainable participation and identity-safe participation - by people who understand those experiences from the inside.
+It is a place built around neurodivergent access needs, sensory safety, sustainable participation, identity-safe participation and meaningful disability-related outcomes - by people who understand those experiences from the inside.

 If you are a parent, carer, partner, sibling, or someone who walks alongside a person who comes to The Nest - you are welcome here too.